apache/mxnet/docs/api/python/gluon/text.md

 ## Vocabulary

-The vocabulary builds indices for text tokens and can be assigned with token embeddings.
+The vocabulary builds indices for text tokens and can be attached with token embeddings.
 The input counter whose keys are candidate indices may be obtained via [`count_tokens_from_str`](#mxnet.gluon.text.utils.count_tokens_from_str).